python-sprints/python-sprints.github.io/pandas/guide/source/pandas_setup.rst

 the source code.
 We will name this directory `<pandas-dir>` in the rest of this document.

+Then, set the upstream remote, so you can fetch the updates from the pandas
+repository:

+    | ``git remote add upstream https://github.com/pandas-dev/pandas``

 3. Set up a Python environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~